mattetti/mattetti.github.io/source/_posts/2013-08-03-what-technology-to-use-for-your-new-startup.markdown

 - entrepreneurship
 ---

-Over the years many people asked me the same question:
+Over the years many people have asked me the same question:

 > I'm starting this new project, what technology do you think I should use?

 Often these people fit in one of two categories:

-* Technologists who already made up their mind
+* Technologists who've already made up their mind
 * Non-technologist entrepreneurs who need to be reassured

 At the end of the day, I doubt that many of these people actually cared about my answers.
 They probably just wanted to know if we were on the same page or wanted to be reassured.

-To be honest, as an engineer, **I think that a great idea can be built with almost any technology**.
-They all have their pros/cons and you always have to pay a certain price for whatever advantages your technical choices end up being.
-To me, the chances of your project failing have more to do with vision, leadership, execution, market than poor technological choices.
+To be honest, as an engineer, I believe **a great idea can be built with almost any technology**.
+They all have their pros/cons.
+No matter what stack you choose, you'll pay a certain price for whatever advantages it offers.
+But really, the success or failure of your project has more to do with vision, leadership, execution, and market than technological choices.

 Now that I'm an entrepreneur, I make technical decisions daily.
 When I choose a specific technology, I need to be able to justify the decision to myself, my partners/employees and potential investors.
-The key to these decisions is that I make technical choices based on the project and company's vision.
+I make technical choices based on the project and company's vision.

 For a project to be successful you must have a strong vision.
 If you can convert your **vision** into a set of **values** to benchmark every decision, your path will be clear and it'll be easier to find the right people to join you.